Happy

 April 23rd also bears significance for both the royal family and the country.
 The Duke and Duchess of Cambridge’s third child, Prince Luis was born on April 23rd 2018.

-You can have fun with St. George’s Day at home too!
+You can celebrate St. George’s Day at home too!
 Decorate with English flags or bunting and roses.
-Cook a hearty English roast dinner or fish & chips.
+Cook a hearty English roast dinner or a full feast.

 Watch TV specials about England’s history and parades.
 Create some colorful St. George’s Day crafts or costumes with kids.